Lux-AI-Challenge/Lux-Design-S2/specs.md

 ## The Map

 The world of Lux is represented as a 2d grid.
 Coordinates increase east (right) and south (down).
 The map is always a square and is 48 tiles long.
 The (0, 0) coordinate is at the top left.

-The map has various features including Raw Resources (Martian Ice, Metal Ore), Refined Resources (Water, Metal), Robots (Light, Heavy), Factories, Rubble, and Lichen.
+The map has various features including [Raw Resources](#resources) (Ice, Ore), [Refined Resources](#resources) (Water, Metal), [Robots](#robots) (Light, Heavy), [Factories](#factories), [Rubble](#movement-collisions-and-rubble), and [Lichen](#lichen).
 The map also includes a schedule of martian weather events impacting the environment discussed below.

 In order to prevent maps from favoring one player over another, it is guaranteed that maps are always symmetric by vertical or horizontal reflection.
 Each player will start the game by bidding on an extra factory, then placing several Factories and specifying their starting resources.
-See the [Starting Phase](#starting-phase) for more detail.
+See the [Starting Phase](#starting-phase) for more details.

-### Weather Events
+## Weather Events

 There are 4 kinds of weather events that occur on a predetermined schedule (given to the players at the start of the game, between 3 and 5 events).
 These events last 1 - 30 turns with marsquakes lasting 1 - 5 turns.